priyasu-cx/gccd-event-app-2023/README.md

     * Fluid animations
     * Custom Navigation Stack
     * Modern, Material UI (we all love this!)
-    * Heavyily documented code (who doesn't like clean code) -->
+    * Heavily documented code (who doesn't like clean code) -->

 <p align="right">(<a href="#readme-top">back to top</a>)</p>